Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Unfortunately, if your cell mixes with other liquids, these steps won't work - a technician should clean with distilled water and alcohol as soon as possible.
 Juice, coffee, soda or a grimy puddle will corrode the inside of your cell.
 The longer it dries, the more concentrated the substance will become.

 Source:I don't know.
 It was passed on to me as a magazine clipping but no identifying source

 By cailifouhnofthemist from Williams Lake, BC

 I second the rice trick.
 I put my husband's phone in rice for 3 days after a trip in the washing machine and it worked like always!
 We did have to get a new battery, but it sure beat getting a new phone!

 A friend of mine dropped his cell phone in a bucket of paint.
 He quickly fished it out and cleaned it up.
-He let it dry in the sun for about a day and a half.
-It still worked when he finally started to use it again.

 I have done both of these things, putting it in a ventilated spot, and also burying it in rice.
 One thing that is being forgotten here tho, is you should also remove the SIM card when you remove the battery so that it can dry along with the spot it was in.

 I have saved my cellphone three times from certain death and I wish to pass along the technique.
 I dropped it once into a puddle under a vacation home I had rented, a fluke happening as I was looking at the rainwater puddling under the home.
 Two other times I stupidly dropped the phone into the toilet because I bought the cheap belt holder and it flipped out as I stood up.
 You have to immediately pop the battery off of the phone, you have about 5 seconds before the water infiltrates the chip and fries the electronics.

 I have also heard that you can put a wet phone (with the battery off) and battery in a zipper bag with rice overnight.
 Apparently the rice absorbs the moisture.
 For those of us who don't own a hair dryer.